streetsidesoftware/cspell-dicts/dictionaries/pokemon/README.md

-# CSpell Pokemon Dictionary
+# CSpell Pokémon Dictionary

-Pokemon dictionary for cspell.
+Pokémon dictionary for cspell.

 This is a pre-built dictionary for use with CSpell.